The Witch of Joshua Ward House, Salem

 The rightly bemused employees could not explain the image at all.
 Within a few years, the photograph started to be published in books.

-Soon people around the place began referring to the image as a witch and the reason for that was quite simple.
+Soon, people around the place began referring to the image as a witch, and the sinister history started to creep out of that house.

 Joshua Ward House, Salem